 - To jump start your brain.

 - When you look at a game board you immediately begin trying to figure out “Where do I start?” and “Where does the game end?”
-The WTW sheets can have the same affect on your brain.
+The WTW sheets can have the same effect on your brain.
 They can invoke a “How do I make this happen?” mindset, which means your brain is engaged before you even start writing!

 The WTW Mind-Map is another great brainstorming tool that is relatively free form and colorful.
 Here are helpful tips for using a Mind-Map.

 - Use the largest sheet of paper you have available.
 I have found that for most people, the bigger the page the more open the responses.

 - Use a different color pen or pencil for each new thought.
 You can repeat colors, just not back-to-back.
 Changing color keeps your mind engaged and involved.
 (I love working with glitter pens, they make everything more fun for me!)

 - Don’t censor your thoughts.
 Go with the flow and record anything that comes up!
 (Everything is a clue to the new you, and after you have done a few Mind-Maps unexpected patterns and new insights may emerge.
 See below*)

 - If your Mind-Map begins to look crowded, stop and start over on a new sheet.
 (If the page gets too crowded, you may feel overwhelmed, and your mind may shut down.
 New pages keep your mind and your ideas fresh.)

 - If something you write really grabs you, use that as a topic for the center of a new sheet.
 This can truly enrich the brainstorming process and the life-enhancing results.

 - *The most insightful way to use Mind-Maps, especially if you are dealing with particularly challenging topics, is to create daily, weekly or monthly Mind-Maps and begin looking for any patterns that may appear overtime.
 (Your non-censored thoughts can lead you down all sorts of new and wonderful paths!
 Go for it!)